 Informing the public about our data, our findings and what the data means is of the utmost importance to the Texas Justice Initiative.
-More information about our data sets can be found here, and all of our data can be accessed here.
+More information about our data sets can be found here, and all of our data is available through data.world (free account required) here.
 Below, you’ll find the Texas Justice Initiative’s latest press releases and reports.

 Life and Death in a Carceral State (2018)

 In 2017, TJI partnered with the Texas After Violence Project to document the experiences people who have been directly impacted by the criminal justice system in Texas.
 The result was a 25-minute-long video with in-depth interviews with five individuals who speak about topics like:

 - Custodial deaths caused by “natural causes”: 90% of deaths in Texas prisons are classified this way;

 - Pregnancy: Thousands of pregnant women are booked into Texas county jails each year, and 165 women gave birth while incarcerated in 2016;

 - Officer-involved shootings: About 169 people are shot by Texas law enforcement each year, with about half causing fatalities;

 - Harris County Jail suicides: The facility houses 13% of the state’s jail population and reports having 3% of the suicides in Texas jails.